cknow/awesome-validator/docs/required.md

 # Required

-Validates if the given input is not empty.
+Validates if the given input is required (not empty).

 Valid values: